John Barnes: Liverpool

 Barnes continued to play regularly for Liverpool and England into the 1990s.
 In the 1990–91 season, he scored 16 league goals.
 Arsenal were league champions in the season of Dalglish's resignation and his replacement by Graeme Souness as manager.
 Liverpool had qualified for the 1991–92 UEFA Cup, being readmitted to European competitions a year after the ban on all other English clubs in European competitions since the Heysel disaster in 1985 had been lifted.
 This was the first time Barnes had played in European competitions since Watford's 1983–84 UEFA Cup campaign.
-However, Barnes missed most of the 1991–92 season due to a succession of injuries and played just 12 league games, scoring once, as Liverpool finished sixth in the league – their lowest finish in two decades and the first time since 1981 that they had failed to finish champions or runners-up.
-Liverpool won the 1992 FA Cup final, but Barnes missed the game through injury.
-The next month in June he was injured playing for England in Helsinki in a warm up game before Euro 92.
-Barnes was out injured for five months.
-He never recovered his explosive burst of speed that had been a key element of his play.
-He was now past his playing peak.